junxit/us-congress-code/title-33/chapter-12/sec-579c.md

 section: 579c
 ---

 # § 579c.
-Backlog prevention
+Backlog prevention: projects from Public Law 113–121

 - **(a)** *Project deauthorization*
   - **(1)** *In general* A water resources development project, or separable element of such a project, authorized for construction by this Act shall not be authorized after the last day of the 7-year period beginning on June 10, 2014, unless funds have been obligated for construction of such project during that period.